 The interbank exchange rate can fluctuate at any time, based on a number of factors, including:

 - Trade deficits

 - Government debt

 - Political and economic stability

 Wise allows users to transfer money internationally at the exact interbank exchange rate.
-All it costs is a small, fair transfer fee that’s spelled out before the transfer is made.
-Which means no hidden costs or markups.
-It’s fast, safe, transparent, and often cheaper than transfers made by banks or other more traditional routes.
+All it costs is a small, fair transfer fee that’s spelled out before the transfer is made, which means no hidden costs or markups.
+It’s fast, safe, and you save up 6x on your currency exchanges compared to well-known banks.

-And that was just the beginning for Wise.
-Since beginning as a money transfer platform, it now offers borderless multi-currency accounts with debit cards and world-class business accounts.
-Wise is now 3 million global customers and counting.
+Since beginning as a money transfer platform, Wise now offers borderless multi-currency accounts with debit cards and world-class business accounts to its 3 million global customers (and counting).
 Try it today to see how Wise works and can help you save while you manage your money without borders.